-Following the acquisition of assets from LakeCoal, Delta Coal has sought to review existing legacy plant and structures so as to reduce risk to workers and other persons.
+Following the acquisition of assets from LakeCoal, Delta Coal has existing legacy plant and structures so as to reduce risk to workers and other persons.

-Delta Coal aims to commence removal of legacy coal handling plant, unused coal bins, former mine cottages and other plant within the existing surface footprints of the Chain Valley Colliery and Mannering Colliery operations during the remaining period of this MOP.
+Delta Coal aims to continue with removal of legacy coal handling plant, unused coal bins, chemical sheds, former mine cottages and other plant within the existing surface footprints of the Chain Valley Colliery and Mannering Colliery operations during the MOP period.